 Then after impressing enough people at enough stages, he opened his own pop up.
 And after impressing enough people with those (including critic Marina O’Loughlin, who absolutely adored his last one), he’s now opened a longer-term residency at The Bermondsey Street Bar & Kitchen.

-Which brings us nicely to the subject of this article: the place itself has a strangely appealing functionality to it, with white brick walls sandwiched between a jet-black floor & ceiling, and all filled with rows of simple wooden furniture.
+Which brings us nicely to the subject of this article: the place itself – perched at the top end of Bermondsey Street – has a strangely appealing functionality to it, with white brick walls sandwiched between a jet-black floor & ceiling, and all filled with rows of simple wooden furniture.

 The food is all available as either small or large portions, meaning everything’s potentially a starter or a main, or even a simple tapas-style sharing plate.
 Those multi-size dishes include the likes of jerk-spiced chicken with pumpkin; roasted plaice with picked mushrooms and red-wine butter sauce; slow-roast pork belly with sour cabbage & apple; and a damson-smoked featherblade of beef with chervil.